mseminatore/TeslaJS/README.md

 ## login.js

 This sample demonstrates the basic login process which returns the Auth token required for other API calls.
+The sample writes out a file called **.token** which stores the Auth token.
+Other samples will use this token if present to avoid the need to enter the **username** and **password**.
+If you prefer not to have your Auth token stored locally you can run the samples and provide the **username** and **password** on the command line.

 Usage: